Sarahxys/IRIC_miRBooking/Basic.md

 ```

-to sesearch for particular information (tutorial: https://dev.mysql.com/doc/refman/8.0/en/selecting-rows.html):
+To sesearch for particular information (tutorial: https://dev.mysql.com/doc/refman/8.0/en/selecting-rows.html):
 ```
 select * from cell_line where name like '%...%'
 ```
-formats of each database:
+Formats of each database:
 - cell line
   ```
   | id   | name          | version | dataset | species      | source   | notes